-- (a) Rezoning applications or ALR exclusion applications that provide for single family or multifamily residential development on parcels designated R-SF within the Edgewater Development Node will generally be supported. - (b) Upon the Edgewater Development Node reaching infill capacity, the outer R-SF designated land may generally be supported for rezoning to single family or multifamily residential development to a density similar to the Edgewater Development Node. - (c) New residential development within the R-SF designated lands must be serviced by community sewer and water, subject to section 13.3 (10) of this Plan - (d) Parcels to the east of Highway 95 are not generally supported for further subdivision. - (e) Parcels designated RR and not within the ALR which are bound by Columbia Road, South Edgewater Road and Highway 95 are generally supported for re-designation to SH, Small Holdings or LH, Large Holdings. - (f) The rezoning of Lots 7-10 Block 8 Plan 1185 DL 353 and Lots 7-10 Block 9 Plan 1185 DL 353 to multi-family is generally supported.
-(DRAFT - may change based on response from March 24th Open House)
+- (a) Rezoning applications or ALR exclusion applications that provide for single family or multifamily residential development on parcels designated R-SF within the Edgewater Development Node will generally be supported. - (b) Upon the Edgewater Development Node reaching infill capacity, the outer R-SF designated land may generally be supported for rezoning to single family or multifamily residential development to a density similar to the Edgewater Development Node. - (c) New residential development within the R-SF designated lands must be serviced by community sewer and water, subject to section 13.3 (10) of this Plan. - (d) Parcels to the east of Highway 95 are not generally supported for further subdivision. - (e) Parcels designated RR and not within the ALR which are bound by Columbia Road, South Edgewater Road and Highway 95 are generally supported for re-designation to SH, Small Holdings or LH, Large Holdings. - (f) The rezoning of Lots 7-10 Block 8 Plan 1185 DL 353 and Lots 7-10 Block 9 Plan 1185 DL 353 to multi-family for senior's housing or an affordable living complex is generally supported.